 What does it mean to become a PCO?

-If no PCO is elected in a particular precinct, then a democrat who lives in that precinct can be appointed as the PCO.
+If no PCO is elected in a particular precinct, a Democrat who lives in that precinct can be appointed as the PCO.
 If you live in a precinct that already has an elected or appointed PCO, then you can be appointed to serve as an “Acting PCO” in a neighboring vacant precinct.

-Basic Responsibilities of a PCO are:
+The basic responsibilities of a PCO are: